nadeemlab/SPT/notes/modularization_plan.md

 11. [DONE] Convert setup.py to pyproject.toml directives/items, reflecting the new structure.
 12. [DONE] Learn how to do recursive make.
 13. [DONE] Split off separate Makefiles in each module from the current Makefile, for things pertaining to that module.
+14. Finish moving static file artifacts and modules into correct locations in new module structure.
-14. Change tests to call correct scripts.
+15. Change tests to call correct scripts.
-15. Add utility commands e.g. for status, depending on the submodule.
+16. Add utility commands e.g. for status, depending on the submodule.
-16. Add actual unit tests and deprecate outdated tests.
+17. Add actual unit tests and deprecate outdated tests.
-17. Assess library dependency versions for a sharper version indicator, with less than / greater than.
+18. Assess library dependency versions for a sharper version indicator, with less than / greater than.
-18. Do complete revision of documentation to reflect changes.
+19. Do complete revision of documentation to reflect changes.
 Include screenshots of latest UI, a short summary of functionality, a command reference, and a development/testing explanation section.

 * [POSTPONE] In control module, add script to configure docker container with given repository/tag etc., to replace the bash scripts currently tailored to the api server.

-## Makefile updating task

-Desired user-level make targets:
+## Moving altering directory
+- Consider each module not in one of the submodules, try to push down.
+- (apiserver) Review contents, especially counts_service_client.
+- (apiserver) Review Dockerfile for needed partner service discovery environment variables.
+- (apiserver) Add healthcheck.
+- (apiserver) Create tests area.
+Structure: unit_tests, module_tests.
+(The term integration test will be reserved for higher-level involving multiple modules.)
+- (apiserver) Create tests notes doc, proposing a few new tests.
+- (apiserver) Consider deprecation of deployment management subdirectory contents.
+- (control) Review.
+- (control) Move configure to workflow.
+- (control) Create utilities notes doc, proposing a few utilities.
+- (control) Consider factoring the control module out into other modules (if new utilities can also do this).
+- (control) Create tests notes doc, proposing a few new tests.
+- (countsserver) Review.
+- (countsserver) Dockerfile service discovery.
+- (countsserver) Health check.
-- make release-package
+- (countsserver) Tests.
-- make build-and-push-docker-containers, possibly with an argument that specifies a tier, dev/test/prod etc.
+- (countsserver) Tests ideas.
+- (countsserver) Deal with log_formats duplication.
+- (countsserver) Add more control scripts (like stop).
+- (dashboard) Skip for now, will be moved.
+- (db) Review contents.
+- (db) Create utilities notes doc, propose a few new utilities.
+- (db) Write a note explaining decision regarding dockerization of this module.
-- make test
+- (db) Tests.
+- (db) Test ideas.
+- (entry_point) Add disable command.
+- (test_data) Slim this down to only a modest sized dataset with the most updated formatting.
+- (workflow) Review, especially environment for moving to a more general purpose module.
+- (workflow) Bring templates together.
+- (workflow) Dockerfile service discovery.
+- (workflow) Possibly put nextflow into the container?
+To support a single-core use case.
+- (workflow) Health check.
-- make clean
+- (workflow) Tests.

-Notes
-- Deprecate all the autoversioning stuff.
-Let this be manually bumped.
-If it helps, add commit hash to some package metadata for the purpose of tracking exact versions when necessary.
-Why not.
-- Deprecate any git interaction.
-Let this be manual.
+- (workflow) Tests ideas.
+- (workflow) More status utilities, possibly to replace or augment the detailed workflow logging.
+- (workflow) Review init.

+More notes
 - Split off "view site" i.e. dashboard into new repository.